2022–23 Asia League Ice Hockey season: Scoring leaders

-The following shows the top ten players who led the league in points, at the conclusion of matches played on 11 December 2022.
+The following shows the top players who led the league in points, at the conclusion of matches played on 5 March 2023.

 Leading goaltenders

-The following shows the top ten goaltenders who led the league in goals against average, provided that they have played at least 40% of their team's minutes, at the conclusion of matches played on 11 December 2022.
+The following shows the top goaltenders who led the league in goals against average, provided that they have played at least 40% of their team's minutes, at the conclusion of matches played on 5 March 2023.